ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-To rotate an access token, the client instance makes an HTTP POST to the token management URI with no message body, sending the access token in the appropriate header and signing the request with the appropriate key.
+To rotate an access token, the client instance makes an HTTP POST to the token management URI with no message body, sending the access token in the authorization header as described in {{use-access-token}} and signing the request with the appropriate key.

 ~~~ http-message